 Copper is used to make reproductive enzymes - that means flowers, fruits, and seeds.
 Copper also helps plant roots eat and breathe, and it metabolizes proteins.
 Since copper is not mobile inside the plant, deficiencies are usually seen near the top or in new growth, rather than established leaves and stems.
 Copper deficiencies can cause leaf rolling and curling.

 Iron is essential in the production of chlorophyll and moving electrons around within the plant.
 Iron is also used in enzyme functions that help your plants absorb many other nutrients.
 This means your soil, like mine, can contain plenty of everything else, but insufficient iron makes it difficult for plants to get at all that food.
 Iron deficiencies usually appear as chlorosis (yellowing) and necrosis (dying) between young leaf veins, especially at the top of the plant.
 Iron is not readily mobile.
 If your soil is alkaline or deficient in copper, it can make an iron deficiency even worse.

-Manganese activates plant enzymes that breakdown carbohydrates and nitrogen into usable bits.
+Manganese is used to make chlorophyll and activates plant enzymes that breakdown carbohydrates and nitrogen into usable bits.
+It is also used as an antioxidant.
 Manganese is not mobile, so symptoms of deficiency are usually seen near the top of the plant.
 Yellowing between the veins of young leaves, with tan flecks, while the areas next to veins stays dark green, is the first symptom of a manganese deficiency.
 Deficiencies are more likely in alkaline soil.
-Too much calcium can cause a manganese deficiency, which can be counteracted by adding more nitrogen.
+Too much calcium can cause a manganese deficiency, which can, in some cases, be counteracted by adding more nitrogen.

 Molybdenum helps plants use nitrogen by working with certain enzymes.
 If molybdenum is deficient, or if any of those enzymes become sluggish, overall plant growth will slow significantly.
 Molybdenum is partially mobile.